top of page

 ALL ABOUT YOGA BY B

-The style of yoga I teach and the movement education I have to offer is based on the LYT method by physical therapist, Lara Heimann.
-It focuses on strengthening common areas that create pain in the body (knees, ankle, shoulders).
+The style of yoga I teach and the movement education I have to offer is based on physical therapy fused with yoga.
+It focuses on connecting the mind and body while strengthening the deep core.
 My motivation is to keep people moving- pain free.
 I want to make you feel capable within your own body and have the confidence to continue moving in it.
 I have personally gained strength in my body through this method and love giving it to others.

-My certifications include 2- 200-hr RYT trainings, completed in 2014 and 2020 and a 20 hour aerial teacher training in 2017.
-I am currently in my 300 hour training to become 500 hour certified.
-I have over 3000 hours of teaching experience.
-I am certified in Functional Range Conditioning.
-You can find me at my local studio, Yogaja Yoga or hire me for private personal lessons or classes.
+My certifications include 500 RYT- Yoga certification, 20 hour aerial teacher training, Level 1 Gait Guru, and FRC level certified.
+I have over 3500 hours of teaching experience.
+You can find me at my local studio, Yogaja Yoga or work with me in private personal lessons.

 Get in touch with me if you’re new to yoga or want to find out more about your movement.